 In March 2019, the Company initiated a convertible promissory notes offering pursuant to which the Company issued unsecured convertible promissory notes (the "Prom Notes"), bearing interest at 12.00% and maturing in one year and can be converted into shares of Series C-1 redeemable convertible preferred stock or the most senior preferred equity outstanding at the time of conversion at the option of the holder at a conversion price of \$10.72 per share.
 In addition, the Prom Notes will automatically convert if a qualified financing of at least \$15.0 million occurs before maturity and such mandatory conversion price will equal 80% of the effective price per share paid in the qualified financing, but not to exceed \$13.40 per share.
+As of June 30, 2019, the Company had raised an aggregate principal amount of \$5.1 million in Prom Notes.

-The Prom Notes also provide for the issuance of warrants at 50% coverage, to acquire a minimum of 61,335 shares of common stock.
+The Prom Notes also provide for the issuance of warrants at 50% coverage, to acquire a minimum of 239,131 shares of common stock.
 The warrants are exercisable for a term of five years at an exercise price of \$14.74 or 10% premium to the effective price per share paid in the qualified financing.
 The Company evaluated the various financial instruments under ASC 480 and ASC 815 and determined the warrants required fair value accounting.
 The fair value of the warrants was recorded as a warrant liability upon issuance.
-The fair value of the warrants on the date of issuance of \$0.3 million was determined by a third-party valuation firm.
+The fair value of the warrants on the date of issuance of \$1.0 million was determined by a third-party valuation firm.
 The fair value of the warrants was recorded as a debt discount upon issuance and will be amortized to interest expense over the term of the Prom Notes based on the effective interest method.

 The Company analyzed the conversion feature of the agreement for derivative accounting consideration under ASC 815 and determined that the embedded conversion features should be classified as a derivative because the exercise price of the Prom Notes are subject to a variable conversion rate.
-The Company has determined that the conversion feature is not considered to be solely indexed to the Company's own stock and is therefore not afforded equity treatment.
+The Company has determined that the variable conversion feature is a redemption feature that is not clearly and closely related to the Prom Notes and is therefore required to be bifurcated.
 In accordance with AC 815, the Company has bifurcated the conversion feature of the Prom Notes and recorded a derivative liability.

 The embedded derivative for the Prom Notes is carried on the Company's balance sheet at fair value.
-The derivative liability isnarked-to-market each measurement period and any change in fair value is recorded as a component of the statements of operations.
-The fair value of the derivative liability on the date of issuance of \$0.3 million was determined by a third-party valuation firm.
+The derivative liability ismarked-to-market each measurement period and any change in fair value is recorded as a component of the statements of operations.
+The fair value of the derivative liability on the date of issuance of \$1.0 million was determined by a third-party valuation firm.
 The fair value of the conversion feature was recorded as a debt discount upon issuance and will be amortized to interest expense over the term of the Prom Notes based on the effective interest method.

 The Company then evaluated the conversion option to discern whether a beneficial conversion feature existed based upon comparing the effective exercise price of the convertible notes to the fair value of the shares they are convertible into.
 The Company concluded no beneficial conversion feature existed.
-During the quarter ended March 31, 2019 recognized \$13,000 of interest expense, including \$10,000 of accretion of discounts using an effective interest rate of 12,00%
+During the three and six months ended June 30, 2019 recognized \$0.5 million of interest expense, including \$0.4 million of accretion of discounts using an effective interest rate of 12.00%.

-As of March 31, 2019, there were unaccreted debt discounts of \$0.5 million, which were recorded as a direct deduction from convertible promissory notes on the accompanying balance sheets.
+As of June 30, 2019, there were unaccreted debt discounts of \$1.6 million, which were recorded as a direct deduction from convertible promissory notes on the accompanying balance sheets.